staberas/NVD-VC/README.md

 Enter the filename of the first file in the sequence: 000.ts

-Enter the filename of the last file in the sequence: 216.ts
+Enter the filename of the last file in the sequence: 216.ts  (to find it just move the videoplayer to the end of the video)